Vaccinations help to protect against preventable life threatening diseases

-If you’ve got a new pet recently you’re no doubt very excited.
-However, it’s extremely important they’re given the very best start in life to ensure they grow into a healthy and happy animal.
+New pets are exciting.
+However, it’s extremely important they’re given the very best start in life to ensure they grow into a healthy and happy companion.

-At Chapel House Vets we recommend that all new pets are brought to see us as soon as possible, no matter how old they are.
-This is to check that all is well with your companion’s health, feeding, parasite control and behaviour.
+At Chapel House Vets we recommend that all new pets get a health check with one of our veterinary surgeons.
+This way we can ensure that all is well with your pet’s health, feeding, parasite control and behaviour.

-A vaccination is an injection that is given to an animal to protect them against harmful conditions.
-In most cases, pets require two initial injections a few weeks apart.
-They will then only require a booster vaccination once a year to keep their immunity levels high.
+A vaccination is an injection that is given to an animal to protect them against harmful diseases.
+In most cases, pets require two primary vaccinations a few weeks apart.
+After this they will only require an annual booster vaccination to keep their immunity levels high.

 Puppies should receive their first vaccination at 8 weeks old, and their second a couple of weeks later.
 They can be vaccinated against:

 Infectious Canine Hepatitis

 Kittens should receive their first vaccination at 9 weeks old, and their second 3 weeks later.
 They can be vaccinated against: